-SystemVerilog is an IEEE (P1800) standard with extensions to the IEEE Std.1364-2001 Verilog standard.
+SystemVerilog is a IEEE (P1800) standard with extensions to the IEEE Std.1800-2009 SystemVerilog standard.
 The extensions integrate features from C, C++, VHDL, OVA, and PSL.
 The following table summarizes the SystemVerilog features currently supported in the Synopsys FPGA Verilog compilers.
-See SystemVerilog Limitations, on page 375 for a list of limitations.
+See SystemVerilog Limitations, on page 385 for a list of limitations.